eficode-academy/kubernetes-katas/accessing-your-application.md

 <details>
 <summary>:bulb: How does this port-forward work?</summary>

-Port forwarding is a network address translation that redirects Internet packets from one IP address to another. with a specified port number to another `IP:PORT` set.
+Port forwarding is a network address translation that redirects Internet packets from one IP address to another with a specified port number to another `IP:PORT` set.

 In Kubernetes `port-forward` creates a tunnel between your local machine and the Kubernetes cluster on the specified `IP:PORT` pairs to establish a connection to the cluster.
 `kubectl port-forward` allows you to forward not only pods but also services, deployments, and others.

-More information can be found from [port-forward-access-application-cluste](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)
+More information can be found from [Use Port Forwarding to Access Applications in a Cluster](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)

 </details>